barry-ha/ActiveNavigation/README.md

 ### Usage - Simple Array

-`ActiveNavigation` provides a simple `make` function that expects an array with the menu items you want to render. , it can be a simple array:
+`ActiveNavigation` provides a simple `make` function that expects an array with the menu items you want to render.
+It can be a simple array:

 ```php
 $simpleNav = new JVS\ActiveNavigation;